 Installed a DSCsport shock controller.
 After reading reviews, and speaking to a friend who installed it on his 997.2 GTS, it seemed worthwhile.
 I thought the stock normal mode was too soft, plus I could tune the stock shocks using my laptop if I ever wanted to, or at least load different configurations.
 Out of the box I thought the DSC module still allowed more body roll and brake dive than I prefer, so I downloaded and installed the "Substantially firmer than stock" file from the DSC website and really, really, like how it rides now in both normal and sport modes.
 As a test I ran the car for a half day at a autocross with the OEM PASM box to get base times, then swapped it for the DSCsport module for the afternoon runs.
 Generally my times in the afternoon sessions at these events, where we get a lot of runs, do not improve much if any at all.
 In the rare case that they do, it's because of my driving (found a better line) and rarely due to a change in the surface conditions.
 Unfortunately, the results from the day were invalid as I was sorting out tire pressures on the RE71R's as I had not run them before.
 There is less body roll and brake dive with the DSCsport box, making the car easier to control and feel what it's going to do.

 Found that dash rattle that had been driving me mad by using the Tone Generator (by TMSoft) iphone app.
-Basically you plug your phone into your stereo, play the app, and adjust the frequency until you cause the rattle to happen.
-You can then lisen around the car to find the source.
-I found that my radar detector mount was buzzing, but the main culprit was the sport chrono timer wart.
-I popped that off and placed felt over the clips that lock it in place, and popped it back in.
-While using the app I also found a slight rattle in the passenger door, but it's not noticeable when the car is driving, and takign the door apart is a PITA.
+Basically you plug your phone into the stereo, play the app, and adjust the frequency until you cause the rattle to happen.
+You can then listen as you move around the inside of the car to find the source.
+It works best if you roll the windows up.
+I found that my radar detector mount was buzzing a little, but the main culprit was the sport chrono timer wart.
+I popped that off and placed felt over the clips that lock it in place, jammed some weatherstripping between the body of the timer and the mount, and popped it back in.
+While using the app I also found a slight rattle in the passenger door, but it's not noticeable when the car is driving, and taking the door apart is a PITA.

 Ordered a set of the new Hancook R-S4's for the car from TireRack a month ago in anticipation of getting a second set of wheels to mount them on.
 It worked out really well on my 4S having two sets of the same wheels with the same tires on them, so that I can run one set down until they give up, and still have a set with good tread to run on cross country drives and in the winter.
 After the shipping time came and went, I called TireRack and was now told that they now had no idea when to expect them.
 So I had them send me a set of RE-71R's instead.
 After trying for several months I finally got a set of wheels via Rennlist. $3,300 wheels w/sensors, $1,241 tires.